Expedition to Pakistan 2006

 (Pakistani hospitality, museum, zoo, night at Ahmed, halal)

-When we entered, they said only: “madame, you may enter without a ticket”.
-That saved me a lot of money again.
-The zoo in Lahore is the oldest in the subcontinent and has many species of animals (including beautiful white tigers) although unfortunately I could not see my beloved reptile that day because it was refurbished.
-In the zoo it turned out that the animals were not as interesting to people as ourselves.
-All of us got hooked and asked questions.
-They set us up for photos and handed us their children and then took pictures.
+When we got in, they just said: “Madame, you can come in without a ticket.”
+This way I saved us a lot of money again.
+The zoo in Lahore itself is the oldest in the subcontinent and has many species of animals (including beautiful white tigers), although that day, unfortunately, I could not see my beloved reptiles because it was under renovation.
+In the zoo, it turned out that the animals were not as interesting to humans as we were.
+Everyone accosted us and asked questions.
+They lined us up for photos and handed us their children and then took photos.
 There were also those who took pictures of us from hiding and then asked for more.
-No doubt we were the most important animal species in the zoo that day.
-It was very nice (as always in the zoo) and we spent many hours there to rest and use our free and hard work.
-Especially here posing for photos and getting to know each other was not the end of which we felt very tired of people.
+We were, without a doubt, the most important animal species in the zoo that day.
+It was very nice (as always at the zoo) and we spent many hours there to relax and make good use of our free and hard-earned entrance.
+Especially here, posing for photos and getting to know was endless, so we felt very tired of people.

-Lahore was the beginning and end of my Pakistani journey.
-There is a lot to see and I would recommend to every traveler, the more that every trip abounds in other adventures.
-Even if someone is not going to Pakistan and is in Amritsar (Indian state of Punjab), I would recommend going to Lahore for a few days.
-This will definitely be a groundbreaking experience.
+Lahore was the start and end of my Pakistani journey.
+There is a lot to see here and I heartily recommend it to every traveler, especially since each trip is full of different adventures.
+Even if someone is not going to Pakistan and happens to be in Amritsar (Indian Punjab state), I advise you to go to Lahore for a few days.
+It will definitely be a groundbreaking experience.

 My trip to Pakistan ended.
 After a country where there are plenty of nice and hospitable people and where I almost always feel safe.
 I strongly disagree with Islam and with eternal bans, though their culture is, and by the ordinary Danish comic, the Pakistani people have shown what they can do.
 The Western governments are a bit overstated in this country’s judgment, although on the other hand I can not call it stable.
 By the work of children in weapons factories and outlawed areas.
 However, I think that all internal problems do not have a great influence on us, and for tourists it is a very attractive, hospitable and worthwhile country, as evidenced during my journey.

 However, before leaving, I would advise you to familiarize yourself with the current situation in Pakistan as security may change from day to day.
 I was lucky because I came across a quiet period and that is why in my case everything went well.
-At times, I had the impression that Pakistan was a clock bomb, and I have millions of militants all around me.
-Whether I am right, will show the time, however.
+At times, I had the impression that Pakistan was a clock bomb, and that around me I had millions of fighters for Islam.
+Whether I am right time will show.